matter-labs/era-compiler-solidity/docs/src/eravm/01-code-separation.md

 ## EraVM Assembly

-In EraVM assembly, the branching looks like this:
+In EraVM assembly, the branching logic appears as follows:

 ```asm
 __entry: